ShellShoccar-jpn/csp_en/2/11_BRE.md

 ## Matching Metacharacters Inside Brackets

-As I explained in the above, available metacharacters in brackets are quite different from outside ones.
+As I explained in the above, available metacharacters in square brackets are quite different from outside ones.

 | Meta-chr.         | Meaning                                     |
 | :---              | :---                                        |